S-Dey/bookmark-server/README.md

 A demo of this project can be found over [here](https://bookmark-server-threadless.herokuapp.com/)

 ## Problem with this project
 When in the "Long URI" field, you enter the bookmark server's own URI, that is, `https://bookmark-server-threadless.herokuapp.com/` here, you would find that it returns an error.
 That's because Python's `http.server` module can handle only one request at a time.
-For handling multiple requests, check out [this program](https://github.com/SDey96/bookmark-server-multithreaded).
+For handling multiple requests, you need a mixin.
+Check out [this program](https://github.com/SDey96/bookmark-server-multithreaded) to know how it works.